 Setting Up a Static IP Address

 Your public IP address can be of two types: dynamic and static.
-A dynamic IP address is usually a shared IP address that changes whenever you restart your router.
+A dynamic IP address is usually a shared IP address that tends to change whenever you restart your router.
 As the name suggests, a static IP is a dedicated IP address that remains the same even after your router reboots manually or because of any power outage.

-To set up port forwarding on your router, you need to set up a Static IP address to the desired device where the ports must be forwarded first.
+To set up port forwarding on your router, you need to set up a Static IP address to the desired device where the ports need to be forwarded first.
 Follow this guide to set up a static IP address on your router.

 Logging Into Your Spectrum Router